JAPANESE SISTER CITIES IN NH: NICHINAN AND NIHONMATSU

 2016: In April 2016, a delegation of 11 Portsmouth High School students and 8 adults traveled to Nichinan to celebrate the 30th anniversary of that Sister City agreement, hosted by Mayor Kyohei Sakita who visited Portsmouth in September 2015 to celebrate the Treaty 110th anniversary.
 The students reciprocated the dozen-plus Sister School visits exchanged with the Nichinan Gakuen Junior-Senior High School since 1997.
 Each August, a group of students from Nihonmatsu make their annual visit to host families in Hanover.

 On Thursday morning October 5, 2017 twenty Japanese students sang a traditional 1904 Japanese song “The Hills of Home” to the assembled student body of Portsmouth High School.
 The Portsmouth High School Chorus answered them with the same song, sung in English, which they’d prepared as part of the Japanese Welcome Assembly.
 The visiting students, three teachers and the school principal Shougo Fujiwara formed this year’s delegation from Nichinan Gakuen Junior-Senior High School, the tenth annual homestay visit to Portsmouth.
 The Nichinan students, all high school freshmen, spent the long weekend with Portsmouth families, accompanying their Sister School companions to classes at the high school, group activities and sightseeing with their host families.
 The students were: Anon Sakamoto, Momona Hidaka, Haruna Minobe, Shion Morino, Shiori Numata, Akari Takeda, Sora Ninomiya, Manaka Kuroki, Miyu Yoshida, Nene Kadogawa, Rua Araki, Karin Wakamatsu, Hinako Kawano, Yusuke Nozaki, Issei Yamauchi, Tatsuki Oiso, Yugo Miyamoto, Keiya Nimura, Shuta Sakimura and Kiryu Sekiya.
 Their hosts were: Ellen Baker, Claudia Groleau, Sara Gardner, Olivia Hammer, Isabelle Neubauer, Emma Katona, Julia Matthews, Elly Guzikowski, Anneliese Raynolds, Olivia Duplessis, Caroline and AnnCatherine Conneen, Cassandra Farrell, Kianna Crooker, Wemple Family, Stefan Langer, Harper Shea, Ryland Blaine, Padraic Donovan and Daniel Rincon.
 In addition to the choral performances, the Welcome Assembly included a demonstration of karate by three of the female Japanese students and by the male black belt second place winner in the Japanese state championship.
 The Assembly also enjoyed an example of traditional Japanese dance.
 The Portsmouth High School Band performed the Japanese National Anthem.
 Following welcomes by both Mayor Jack Blalock and Principal Mary Lyons, ten “Little Clippers” from Little Harbor School presented a dance and then helped distribute gifts from the City and the High School to each student.
 The three Gakuen teachers included Key Barlow, English teacher; Tadanobu Kuranaga, culinary arts teacher who joined the kitchen team at Jumpin’ Jay’s Fish Café on Thursday night; and Manami Kawasoe, nursing school teacher who observed a team of Portsmouth Regional Hospital nurses at work on Friday.
 She was the guest of Dr. JoAnn Warren who accompanied the 2016 Sister City/Sister School visit to Nichinan with her daughter.
 On Friday, Stephanie Seacord, director of public affairs for the Portsmouth Peace Treaty Forum welcomed the Nichinan students and their Portsmouth counterparts to the Portsmouth Peace Treaty exhibit in the John Paul Jones House Museum where they viewed a 1905 film of the diplomats arriving in Portsmouth and the original chair Baron Komura used at the peace conference.
-Friday evening, Mary and John Lyons hosted a dinner for the three teachers and Principal Fujiwara along with five teachers who have accompanied previous Nichinan trips (including Laura LaVallee, PHS English teacher who has coordinated the trips for the past three years) and five teachers who are planning to accompany the spring 2018 trip.
+Friday evening, Mary and John Lyons hosted a dinner for the three teachers and Principal Fujiwara along with five teachers who have accompanied previous Nichinan trips (including Laura LaVallee, PHS English teacher who coordinates the trips) and five teachers who are planning to accompany the spring 2018 trip.
 Saturday the Japanese visitors enjoyed a traditional New England autumn weekend with their host families, visiting the NH Fall Festival at Strawbery Banke, Applecrest Farm, the Topsfield Fair and Dover’s annual Apple Harvest Day.
-After Portsmouth, the group visits New York City before traveling back to Nichinan.
+After Portsmouth, the group visited New York City before traveling back to Nichinan.

 In 2017 the new Mayor’s Blue Ribbon Committee on Sister Cities & Citizen Diplomacy also organized a Pen Pal Program between Portsmouth and Nichinan students, with help from Portsmouth High School and the Portsmouth Public Library.
 The first batch of 18 letters from Portsmouth traveled back to Nichinan with the delegation.

-In October 2018, 12 visiting students, 3 teachers and Principal Fujimoto from Nichinan Gakeun Jr-Sr High School, Sister School to Portsmouth High School and Portsmouth Assistant Mayor Cliff Lazenby dedicated a new City Historical Marker detailing the history of the South Mill Pond cherry trees, a gift from Nichinan, Portsmouth’s Sister City.
+2018: In October 2018, 12 visiting students, 3 teachers and Principal Fujimoto from Nichinan Gakeun Jr-Sr High School, Sister School to Portsmouth High School and Portsmouth Assistant Mayor Cliff Lazenby dedicated a new City Historical Marker detailing the history of the South Mill Pond cherry trees, a gift from Nichinan, Portsmouth’s Sister City.
 The historic marker is located on the Junkins Avenue causeway – halfway between City Hall and downtown, overlooking City Hall and the banks of South Mill Pond where the cherry trees grow.

 New Hampshire has two Sister City relationships with Japan: Portsmouth and Nichinan; and Hanover and Nihonmatsu.
 Both are directly connected because of Treaty history.
 Baron Komura, the lead Japanese diplomat at the peace conference in Portsmouth, was born in Nichinan.
 Kan’ichi Asakawa, a young history scholar at Dartmouth College, whowrote the first history of the causes of the Russo-Japanese War and came to Portsmouth to observe the peace conference, was from Nihonmatsu.